grafana/grafana/docs/sources/setup-grafana/set-up-https.md

 ## Before you begin

-- You will need shell access to the system and `sudo` access to perform actions as root, or administrator.
+- You must have shell access to the system and `sudo` access to perform actions as root or administrator.
 - For the CA-signed option, you will need a domain name you control assigned to the machine you are working on.

 ## Obtain a certificate and key